Years published: 2006, 2009, 2012, 2016, 2019, 2023

 Eosinophilic esophagitis (EoE) is a chronic disorder of the digestive system in which large numbers of a particular type of white blood cell called eosinophils are present in the esophagus.
 The esophagus is the tube that carries food from the mouth to the stomach.
-Eosinophils are an important part of the immune system and play a role in immune regulation and fighting certain infection.
-This condition is characterized by vomiting, stomach or chest pain, failure to thrive (particularly in children), difficulty swallowing, and food getting stuck in the throat.
+Eosinophils are part of the immune system and play a role in immune regulation and fighting certain infection, and their accumulation is a hallmark of allergic diseases.
+This condition is characterized by vomiting, stomach or chest pain, failure to thrive (particularly in children), difficulty swallowing and food getting stuck in the throat.

 The symptoms of eosinophilic esophagitis are variable, especially in people of different ages.
-Common symptoms include difficulty swallowing (dysphagia); food getting stuck in the throat; nausea; vomiting; poor growth; weight loss; stomach pain; poor appetite; and malnutrition.
-Because of an overlap of these symptoms with gastroesophageal reflux disease (GERD), many patients are initially thought to have GERD, but EE patients do not typically respond to anti-GERD therapy and can be found not to have GERD upon diagnostic workup.
+Common symptoms include difficulty swallowing (dysphagia); food getting stuck in the throat (impaction); nausea; vomiting; poor growth; weight loss; stomach pain; poor appetite; and malnutrition.
+Because of an overlap of these symptoms with gastroesophageal reflux disease (GERD), many patients are initially thought to have GERD, but EoE patients do not typically have GERD upon diagnostic workup.
+Recently, it has been appreciated that some patients with pronounced esophageal eosinophilia can have complete responses to proton pump inhibitor (PPI) therapy, typically used for the treatment of GERD, but these patients do not typically have GERD but rather EoE that is responsive to PPIs.
+PPI exert this therapeutic effect by direct action rather than blockade of stomach acid alone.
+For example, PPIs are also ligands (bind to) the aryl hydrocarbon receptor and this elicits an anti-inflammatory and anti-proliferative effect in the esophagus.
+PPI responsive esophageal eosinophilia has largely overlapping clinical, histological and molecular characteristics with PPI-resistant esophageal eosinophilia, but entities are referred to as EoE and usage of PPIs is now considered a treatment of EoE.
 Individuals with eosinophilic esophagitis often have allergic diseases such as asthma or eczema.

-The frequency of eosinophilic esophagitis has been estimated to be ~1 in 1,000 children.
-This condition has been reported in Switzerland, Australia, Canada, Japan, England and the US.
+The frequency of eosinophilic esophagitis has been estimated to be approximately 1 in 2,000 individuals.
+This condition has been reported in multiple continents including Europe, Australia and America.

 The diagnosis of eosinophilic esophagitis is often delayed because of a lack of awareness of this condition.
-A small tube is inserted through the mouth into the esophagus (upper endoscopy) and a small tissue sample is removed (biopsy) in order to count eosinophils, and look for tissue injury and thickening of tissue.
-If a diagnosis of EoE is made, allergy testing is usually then performed to determine if particular foods or environmental agents trigger esophageal symptoms or are contributing to other allergic problems.
+A small tube is inserted through the mouth into the esophagus (upper endoscopy) and small tissue samples are removed (biopsy) in order to count eosinophils and look for tissue injury and thickening of tissue.

-Many children and adults with EE show improvement if the diet is modified.
+Many children and adults with EoE show improvement with proton pump inhibitor therapy, as well diet modification so that allergenic food is removed, most commonly milk, egg, soy, wheat, nuts and fish.
+These foods are sometimes removed all at once or in a gradual manner, starting first with milk.
 Some affected individuals require a liquid formula diet fed through a feeding tube.
-Steroid medications are often used to control inflammation if dietary changes alone are not sufficient.
+Steroid medications are often used to control inflammation.
+Steroids are typically given by topical delivery by swallowing formulations designed for asthma such as inhaled fluticasone or by using a slurry of liquid budesonide.
 Additional endoscopies and biopsies are usually necessary to monitor the effectiveness of treatment.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.